alainm23/planify/README.md

 meson configure -Dprefix=/usr
 sudo ninja install
 ```

+### Donations
+Stripe is not yet available in my country, If you like Planner and you want to support its development, consider donating via [PayPal](https://www.paypal.me/alainm23)

-Made with 💛 in Perú
+Made with 💗 in Perú